Sean Flynn (photojournalist): Israel

 In 1967, Flynn went to Jordan to cover the Arab–Israeli war of 1967.

 Return to Vietnam

 Flynn returned to Vietnam in 1968, after the Tet Offensive.
-In September of that year, he was working as a cameraman for CBS News when he was injured slightly by grenade fragments while shooting a battle between U.S. and North Vietnamese forces 85 miles south of Da Nang.
+In September of that year, he was working as a cameraman for CBS News when he was injured slightly by grenade fragments while shooting a battle between US and North Vietnamese forces 85 miles south of Da Nang.
 Flynn went to Cambodia in early 1970 when news broke of North Vietnamese advances into that country.

 Disappearance

 On April 6, 1970, Flynn and a group of journalists left Phnom Penh to attend a government-sponsored press conference in Saigon.
 Flynn (who was freelancing) and fellow photojournalist Dana Stone (who was on assignment for CBS) chose to travel on motorcycles instead of the limousines that the majority of the other journalists were using for traveling.

 Reporter Steve Bell, who was one of the last Westerners to see the two alive, later said that after the press conference, Flynn and Stone had received word that there was a makeshift checkpoint on Highway 1 manned by members of the Viet Cong.
 The checkpoint consisted of a white four-door sedan in which several missing journalists had been traveling, and which was now parked across the roadway.
 Flynn and Stone observed the checkpoint from some distance and spoke to several journalists already on scene.
 Surviving film footage captured both this moment as well as the sight of several people, believed to be Viet Cong, moving around on the far side of the vehicle.

 Undaunted by the sight of a nearby platoon of government soldiers taking up defensive positions in a line perpendicular to the road, and eager to interview the Viet Cong, both Flynn and Stone chose to proceed alone to the checkpoint.
 Witnesses later reported that both Flynn and Stone were quickly relieved of their motorcycles, and marched into a nearby treeline.
 Neither was ever seen alive again.
 Before they left, Bell snapped the last known photo taken of Flynn and Stone.

 Four other journalists, two Frenchmen and two Japanese, had been captured by the Viet Cong inside Cambodia on the same day.
 By June 1970, 25 journalists had been captured in Cambodia in the previous three weeks.
 Three had been killed, some returned, and others were missing.
 Flynn and Stone were never seen again and their bodies have never been found.